fiboa/tutorials/cli-basics/README.md

 # Working with fiboa CLI

 ## Intro & Setup

 1. You will need to have **Python 3.9** or any later version installed.
-2. Run `pip install fiboa-cli` in the CLI to install the validator.
+2. Run `pip install fiboa-cli` in the CLI to install the tool.
    You need version **0.3.6** for this tutorial.
 3. Try running `fiboa` in the CLI to test whether it works.
 4. Add e.g. `--help` to show documentation for all options.